 Let’s take a look at Texas: While Texas did elect senator Cruz who has been a great advocate for liberty, they also elected John Cornyn, who was given an F rating for his Liberty Scorecard by Mr. COS himself.
 Since 2002, Texas has consistently voted that this man best represents them.
 Dictator Greg Abbott does not support freedom very much.

-Let’s return from that cold hard truth that we learned in Alaska, and let’s visit what is generally considered the warmest state and to many people, the most conservative state in the US.
+Let’s return from that cold hard truth that we learned in Alaska, and let’s visit what is generally considered the warmest state and to many people, the most conservative state in the union.
 Arizona has the most gun freedom in the US according to most lists and they have very conservative voters.
 Would they send delegates to the convention that Mark Levin would support?
 If you visit Mark Levin’s magnum opus, you’ll find that both US senators from Arizona receive an F rating on their Liberty Scorecard.
-In fact, John McCain and Jeff Flake are 2 of the most hated republicans in the US by Mr. COS if you’ve listened to the Mark Levin show recently.
+In fact, John McCain and Jeff Flake are 2 of the most hated republicans in the union by Mr. COS if you’ve listened to the Mark Levin show recently.

 Update: Both Senators from Arizona are now Democrats.
 Like the rest of their party members, Kelly and Sinema support total authoritarian socialism.